ankowals/saf/README.md

 	Then the status code is 200

 In both cases step shall pass.
-Please note that step def input parameter is of type String. method checkIfInputIsVariable can return an object of different type (for example Long, Double, String, Boolean).
+Please note that step def input parameter is of type String. method checkIfInputIsVariable can return an object of different type (for example Int, Long, Double, String, Boolean).
 Please do not hardcode Maps or Lists directly in the feature files, rather define them in a config file and use such config pointer in the feature.
 For example instead of writing "Then expected result is {key1:1, key2:2}" write "Then expected result is Expected.resultMap"

 It is assumed that user knowns what type is expected otherwise we can get type missmatch exception.

-If there is a need to read any environment property one can use in a step Environment module.
+If there is a need to read any environment property one can use in a step Storage module.
 An example below

-        if(Environment.readProperty("do_macro_eval_in_hooks").equalsIgnoreCase("true")){
+        Boolean doMacroEval = Storage.get("Environment.Active.MacroEval");
-            Log.info("<- evaluating macros ->");
+        if ( doMacroEval == null ){
-            Macro.eval("TestData");
+            Log.error("Environment.Active.MacroEval null or empty!");
         }

 Similar for macro evaluation.
 It is enough to just call Macro.eval(input) method.
 Where input is the name of storage (of type HashMap).